Forced conversion: Hinduism

 Hindu nationalist groups in southern Chhattisgarh, namely the Bastar subregion, have forced Christian converts to revert back to Hinduism.
-Hindu nationalist groups at Agra, Uttar Pradesh, have reportedly used allurements to convert poor Muslims and Christians to Hinduism against their will.
+Hindu nationalist groups at Agra, Uttar Pradesh, have reportedly used allurements to convert poor Muslims and Christians back to Hinduism against their will.

 Apart from the incidents above, there are other reports of forced conversions of Christians and Muslims in India to Hinduism.
-Some of them were converted under duress or against their will, specifically through the Ghar Wapsi ("returning home") scheme by Hindu extremists, such as Shiv Sena, the VHP & also by the political party of the BJP.
+Some of them were converted under duress or against their will, specifically through the Ghar Wapsi ("returning home") scheme by Hindu extremists, such as Shiv Sena, the Vishva Hindu Parishad (VHP) & also by the political party of the Bharatiya Janata Party (BJP).
 In 2014, Cardinal Baselios Cleemis protested the forced conversions to Hinduism, that happened through the Ghar Wapsi ("homecoming") scheme, in Uttar Pradesh (UP), Gujarat & Kerala.
 The Shiv Sena has said that India or Hindustan is not the homeland of Muslims and Christians.
-Some Hindu extremist groups like the Hindu Mahasabha, have called for mass killings of Christians & also particularly for the massacres or forced sterilisations of Muslims.
+Some Hindu extremist groups like the Bajrang Dal and Rashtriya Swayamsevak Sangh (RSS) have called for mass killings of Christians, and the Hindu Mahasabha has called for the massacres or forced sterilisations of Muslims.

+The monitoring or policing of conversions through anti-conversion laws, has undermined the freedom of religion in multiple states and territories of India.
+Since 2024 in Gujarat, conversion from Hinduism to Buddhism, Jainism and Sikhism require prior permission or approval of the state.
+Also, the Rashtriya Sikh Sangat formed by the Rashtriya Swayamsevak Sangh (RSS), has claimed that Sikhism is a "colonial construct" or "conspiracy" of British India and that Sikhs were "Hindu" during the Muslim period (Mughal Empire).

 Islam

 Against Christians

 After the Arab conquests, a number of Christian Arab tribes suffered enslavement and forced conversion.

-The Teaching of Jacob (written soon after the death of Muhammad), is one of the earliest records on Islam and "implies that Muslims tried, on threat of death to make Christians abjure Christianity and accept Islam.”
+The Teaching of Jacob (written soon after the death of Muhammad), is one of the earliest records on Islam and "implies that Muslims tried, on threat of death to make Christians abjure Christianity and accept Islam."